 Located in beautiful Old Amityville Village near the southern end of Route 110.

-We accept Aetna, many Blue Cross/Blue Shield plans, many United Healthcare plans, regular Medicare, and several Medicare HMO and Advantage plans.
+We accept Aetna, many Blue Cross plans, and many United Healthcare plans.

 Mondays and Fridays (9AM to 4PM)